Marvel Ultimate Alliance 3: The Black Order: Black Order Expansion Pass

 Sometime after Thanos and Thane's disappearances, Doctor Doom attacks Wakanda, seeking the Soul Stone in Black Panther's possession.
 All the heroes reunite to stop him, but Doom transports them to the Negative Zone so he can continue with his plans unhindered.
 The heroes are overwhelmed by the Negative Zone's native Insectoids, but are rescued by the Fantastic Four, who had been trapped at Negative Zone while pursuing Doom before Thanos's attack.
-The four join the heroes to find Annihilus, the ruler of the Negative Zone, and defeat him, obtaining his Cosmic Control Rod and using it to open an interdimensional bridge gate to escape.
+The four join the heroes to find Annihilus, the ruler of the Negative Zone, and defeat him, obtaining his Cosmic Control Rod and using it to open an inter-dimensional bridge gate to escape.

 The heroes emerge from the gate in Latveria, discovering that many of its people have been absorbed into the Soul Stone.
-They make their way to Castle Doom, where Doom reveals that he is using his people's souls to resurrect a Celestial.
+They make their way to Castle Doom where Doom reveals that he is using his people's souls to resurrect a Celestial.
 The heroes defeat the Celestial, but Doom uses the cosmic power from the Soul Stone to transform himself into God Emperor Doom.
 The heroes ultimately triumph over Doom, freeing the souls of the Latverian citizens and reviving them.
-Afterward, Mister Fantastic reveals that Doom's plans were meant to protect the universe from unknown entities awakened by Thanos and Thane's clash, and the heroes, including Doom, prepare to join forces once more against this new threat.
+Afterwards, Mister Fantastic reveals that Doom's plans were meant to protect the universe from unknown entities awakened by Thanos and Thane's clash, and the heroes, including Doom, prepare to join forces once more against this new threat.